Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Ideas Behind the Algorithm

 \end{proposition} \begin{remark} For $d>4$, the approximation error \eqref{eqn:pp4eq1} saturates at $\sqrt{T}^{-1}$.
 A better approximation which has error $\sqrt{T}^{1-\frac{d}{2}}$ is given in \cite[Theorem 3]{GO2015most} and arises from iterated Richardson extrapolation of $\phi_T$.
-We expect a similar strategy to work in the optimal approximation of higher order correctors. \end{remark} On the other hand, $\phi_T$ near the origin can be well-approximated by a function that only depends on $a$ through its restriction to the finite domain $Q_L$, which is exactly achieved by the function $\phi_{T}^{(L)}$ defined in \eqref{eqn:phiTL}.
+We expect a similar strategy to work in the optimal approximation of higher order correctors. \end{remark} \begin{remark} The quantity $\rr$, also known as the minimal radius, is the smallest scale on which the elliptic and parabolic $C^{0,1}$-estimates (See Lemma \ref{lem:parabolicmvp}) hold.
+Large scale regularity was first considered in \cite{avellaneda1987compactness} for periodic homogenization (see also the monograph \cite{shen2018periodic}), and \cite{armstrong2016quantitative, gloria2014regularity} introduced the random variable $\rr$ in the stochastic setting.
+For any fixed $\delta \in (0,1)$ we define $\rr$ as in \cite{GO2015most}\footnote{Note that the definitions in \cite{armstrong2016quantitative, gloria2014regularity} are slightly different}: Comparing the above \eqref{eqn:regminrad} with \eqref{intrphigr}, we observe $\rss\ge \rr$.
+The stochastic estimate \eqref{eqn:estrstar} is proved in \cite[Corollary 6]{GO2015most}.
+For slightly different definitions of $\rr$ under various probabilistic settings, we refer to \cite[Theorem 1.1]{armstrong2016quantitative} and \cite[Theorem 1]{gloria2014regularity} for corresponding stochastic estimates. \end{remark} On the other hand, $\phi_T$ near the origin can be well-approximated by a function that only depends on $a$ through its restriction to the finite domain $Q_L$, which is exactly achieved by the function $\phi_{T}^{(L)}$ defined in \eqref{eqn:phiTL}.
 Though the Dirichlet boundary conditions break the stationarity of $\phi_{T}^{(L)}$, deterministic methods are sufficient to prove that the difference $\phi_T-\phi_{T}^{(L)}$ is sub-algebraically small in $\frac{\sqrt{T}}{L}$ for $\sqrt{T}\ll L$.
 The exact statement of this is deferred to Proposition \ref{prop:truncation}.